georgiagrayland/P4-ClassMate/README.md

 - As a site owner, I want the site to look aesthetically pleasing, accessible, and relevant to the theme of the information.
 - As a site owner, I want to be able to provide some value to users.
 - As an admin user, I want to be able to Add, Edit, and Delete Schools from the forum.
-- As an admin user, I want to be able to approve or reject comments that have been made by logged in users.
+- As an admin user, I want to be able to see all comments made across the site in one place.

 ### User Stories
 #### Regular Site User Stories